This Statement last updated 21/06/2018 (list of revisions at foot of page)

 No failure or delay by either party in exercising, wholly or partially, any of its rights with regard to any breach or default of this agreement by the other party shall constitute a waiver of such rights and no waiver of any such breach or default shall be deemed to constitute a waiver of any other rights or any subsequent or continuing breach of default.

-The Customer may not sub-licence, assign, transfer or otherwise dispose of its rights under this Agreement or any part of it without the written consent of Welland Creative.
+The Customer may not sub-license, assign, transfer or otherwise dispose of its rights under this Agreement or any part of it without the written consent of Welland Creative.